dart-lang/site-www/src/_guides/language/effective-dart/design.md

 In Java and C#, every definition *must* be inside a class, so it's common to see "classes" that exist only as a place to stuff static members.
-Other classes are used as namespaces&mdash;a way to give a shared prefix to a bunch of members to relate them to each other or avoid a name collision.
+Other classes are used as namespaces—a way to give a shared prefix to a bunch of members to relate them to each other or avoid a name collision.

 Dart has top-level functions, variables, and constants, so you don't *need* a